Developing Personal Power

 Competing desires is a big reason that people fail to make changes in their lives.
 They may claim a lack self discipline or personal power, but don’t notice the effects of conflicting desires on their habitual choices.
 Let’s suppose that someone wants to eat healthier but keeps finding it too tempting to pass up dessert or give up those potato chips as a snack.
 The desire for the pleasure associated with the snack competes with the intent to eat healthy.

 These conflicting desires in the mind set up a conflict of agendas.
 When this conflict happens we often expend some of our personal power debating back and forth between the two choices.
 This simple conflict in mind can zap our energy, but there is another place where we are likely to waste even more of our personal power.
 It happens after we have the dessert or eat the potato chips.
-If we fall to the temptation of that piece of chocolate cake the damage doesn’t usually end there.
-The critical voice in our head chimes in with condemnations about our choice; puts us down, tells us we failed, and works to convince us that we don’t have the self discipline and personal will power to succeed.
+The critical voice in our head chimes in with condemnations about our choice; puts us down, tells us we failed, and works to convince us that we don’t have the self discipline or will power to succeed.

-If we agree with the proposals that the mind makes we effectively hypnotize ourselves into being a person with little self discipline.
+If we agree with the proposals that this critical voice offers we effectively hypnotize ourselves into being a person with little power left.
 We use our will power to invest in the belief that we have no personal power and no self discipline.
 This type of self hypnosis can be more damaging to our emotional well being than any amount of food we ate.
 If you have ever seen someone hypnotized you know that it can turn us into someone that we are not.

 The problem for many people isn’t that they lack personal power and discipline.
 It is that they have already invested it in agreements about being powerless.